How to Start & Optimize Your Grocery Delivery Business

 To plan delivery routes and schedule drivers through OptimoRoute, you simply take the Excel spreadsheet or other document that lists your upcoming orders along with the delivery addresses and upload it.
 You can also include order IDs, delivery windows, and any special requirements, such as a refrigerated truck.

-All of these features combine to make planning and scheduling easier, faster, and more effective.
+All of this functionality combines to make planning and scheduling easier, faster, and more effective.
 Dispatchers, or route planners, are able to clearly see when more drivers are needed to cover demand—and they’ll know early because OptimoRoute lets you plan up to five weeks in advance.

 Food delivery businesses all over the world have increased their planning efficiency significantly using OptimoRoute.
 Hardie’s Fresh Foods is now able to plan routes for more than 8,000 weekly deliveries 8x faster.
 Oco Meals, a Vancouver-based meal delivery service, can plan 3x as many deliveries 10x faster.